 The Law Group of Northwest Arkansas to Offer Free Estate Planning for Survivors of Domestic Violence and Domestic Violence Workers in October

-The Law Group of Northwest Arkansas LLP (TLGNWA) is a full-service law firm assisting individuals and businesses in a wide range of practice areas.
+The Law Group of Northwest Arkansas PLLC (TLGNWA) is a full-service law firm assisting individuals and businesses in a wide range of practice areas.
 October is Domestic Violence Awareness Month in the U.S., and during this time, TLGNWA wants to help those who have survived such abuses and those who work to support them.
 The firm will offer free estate planning for survivors of domestic violence and those who work in agencies supporting survivors of domestic violence throughout October 2020.